Congruity of the Crab pulsar's gamma-ray spectrum with the spectral distribution of tightly focused caustics: Introduction

-Here, the contribution toward the spectrum of this radiation from the vicinity of its tightly-focused caustics is derived in Section~\ref{sec:spectrum} and it is shown that the derived spectral distribution function fits the observed gamma-ray spectrum of the Crab pulsar~\citep{Abdo2010, Aleksic2011,Ansoldi2016} over its entire breadth from $10^2$ to $10^6$ MeV (Section~\ref{sec:fit}).
-The contrast between the single radiation mechanism underlying the present spectral distribution function and the disparate radiation mechanisms and spectral distribution functions currently invoked in the literature for fitting the data in different sections of the Crab pulsar's gamma-ray spectrum~\citep[see the review articles][and the references therein]{Zanin2017,Amato2021} is briefly commented on in Section~\ref{sec:conclusion}.
+A heuristic account of the radiation that is generated by the current sheet in the magnetosphere of a neutron star is outlined in Sect.~\ref{sec:heuristic}.
+The contribution towards the spectrum of this radiation from the vicinity of its tightly focused caustics is derived in Sect.~\ref{sec:spectrum}, and it is shown that the derived spectral distribution function fits the observed gamma-ray spectrum of the Crab Pulsar~\citep{Abdo2010, Aleksic2011,Ansoldi2016} over its entire breadth, from $10^2$ to $10^6$ MeV (Sect.~\ref{sec:fit}).
+The same analysis is applied to the data on the spectra of two other gamma-ray pulsars, PSR J0101-6422 and PSR J1709-4429~\citep{Abdo2013}, in Sect.~\ref{sec:examples}, and the parameters of the observed spectra of the three pulsars in question are related to the physical characteristics of their sources in Appendix~\ref{App}.
+The contrast between the single radiation mechanism underlying the present spectral distribution function and the disparate radiation mechanisms and spectral distribution functions currently invoked in the literature for fitting the data in different sections of the Crab Pulsar's gamma-ray spectrum~\citep[the review articles][and the references therein]{Zanin2017,Amato2021} is briefly commented on in Sect.~\ref{sec:conclusion}.